CPS-Innovation/Polaris/polaris-ui/README.md

 - using `cypress` for integration testing
   - e2e tests, and where cypress kicks off in the pipelines?
 - `prettier` - as per https://prettier.io/docs/en/install.html#summary keep the version number in `package.json` fixed to avoid formatting differences between devs
-- pinned `faker` because of maintainer withdrawing code
+- pinned `faker` because of maintainer withdrawing code.